Sebastian-/summaread/README.md

   * Persistence of reading session data for each user

 * Reading Log View
-  * Display reading progress (percentage complete) for each book
+  * Display reading progress (percentage complete/last page read) for each book

 ### Nice-To-have